format_list_bulleted Topic Overview

 • Year-over-Year (YOY) actuals changes

-To understand how the Tidemark budgeting tool and financial reporting tools support activities during this phase, refer to instructions related to Year-End Variance Analysis Phase.
+To understand how the CPB system and financial reporting tools support activities during this phase, refer to Year-End Variance Analysis-related resources on the CPB system page (coming fall 2025).